wsdonnelly/lem-in/README.md

  - make
 (Ignore deprecation warnings associated with minilibx compilation, the ancient library used in the Visualizer)
 - Usage: ./lem-in < <map_file>
+- generator can be used to make random graphs.
+The generator graphs also state the number of lines expected as an accuracy estimate.
+- ex: ./generator --flow-ten | ./lem-in

 **VERBOSE MODE: Show paths taken**
 - ./lem-in -v < <map_file>